Accurate Small-Signal Modeling of Digitally Controlled Buck Converters with ADC-PWM Synchronization: Comparison Between Existing Small-Signal Models and the Proposed Analytical Model

 \section{Comparison Between Existing Small-Signal Models and the Proposed Analytical Model}

 For a fair comparison, all models are evaluated under the same set of circuit and control parameters, summarized in Table~\ref{tab:parameters}.
+The exact form of \eqref{eq:gid} is used throughout, rather than the weak-coupling approximation adopted in~\cite{YanNaPartII}.

 Fig.~\ref{fig:TEM_Off_Ti} compares the analog loop gain predicted by the proposed model, Yan's model~\cite{YanNaPartII}, and SIMPLIS simulation.
 The results were obtained under TEM modulation with turn-off-centered sampling.
 Since the proposed model explicitly incorporates the DPWM-ADC synchronization effect through the $H_{\text{sync}}(z)$ term, its prediction shows excellent agreement with the simulation results.
-In contrast, Yan's model~\cite{YanNaPartII} deviates by more than 45~dB lower, translating to significant inaccuracies in the predicted closed-loop gain($T_c(s)=T_i(s)/(1+T_i(s))$~\cite{YanNaPartI}), as depicted in Fig.~\ref{fig:TEM_Off_Tc}.
-This observation further confirms that, in a digitally controlled power converter, without proper synchronization between the ADC and the DPWM, the steady-state error cannot be fully eliminated even if the digital compensator contains an integral term.
+When the $H_{\text{sync}}(z)$ path is removed, i.e., without DPWM-ADC synchronization, $T_i$ given by the proposed model reduces to Yan's model~\cite{YanNaPartII}.
+In contrast, Yan's model~\cite{YanNaPartII} deviates by around 25~dB lower, translating to significant inaccuracies in the predicted closed-loop gain($T_c(s)=T_i(s)/(1+T_i(s))$~\cite{YanNaPartI}), as depicted in Fig.~\ref{fig:TEM_Off_Tc}.
+The 3.25-dB difference in $T_c(s)$ can lead to approximately a 30\% error in the predicted steady-state average tracking value.
+This observation further confirms that, in a digitally controlled power converter, without proper DPWM-ADC synchronization, the steady-state error remains large even if the digital compensator contains an integral term.

-Fig.\ref{fig:TEM_Off_Gplant} presents the plant transfer function as perceived by the digital compensator, predicted by the proposed model, Dragan's purely discrete-time model~\cite{Dragan}, and SIMPLIS simulations.
+Fig.\ref{fig:TEM_Off_Gplant} presents the plant transfer function as perceived by the digital compensator, predicted by the proposed model, Dragan's purely discrete model~\cite{Dragan}, and SIMPLIS simulations.
 It is observed that Dragan's model, which neglects DPWM-ADC synchronization, consistently deviates from the simulation results.
 In contrast, the proposed model achieves an excellent match across the entire frequency range, validating its superior accuracy.
+When the $H_{\text{sync}}(z)$ path is removed, $T_{pul}$ given by the proposed model reduces to Dragan's model~\cite{Dragan}.

+Lin's model~\cite{Lin_Accurate_Digital_Buck} does not include an explicit counterpart of $T_D$.
+Moreover, the model is formulated specifically for TEM, and the ADC always samples at the PWM rising edge, with the updated duty command taking effect at the PWM falling edge in the following switching period.
+Therefore, when interpreted within the timing framework used in this paper, Lin's model corresponds to an equivalent fixed $T_D$ of $(1+D)T_S$.
+Fig.\ref{fig:Ti_Tpul_Lin} presents a comparison between Lin's model and the proposed model with $H_{sync}(z)$ path removed.